 Examples in “NRC Enforcement Policy” Section 6.0, “Violation Examples,” aligning with SL-I through SL-IV violations, if applicable.

+If a risk assessment was performed using IMC 2606, to credit non-Items Relied On For Safety (IROFS) control(s) when assessing the significance of the violation, it must be documented here.

-)Actual and potential safety or security significance, including a discussion of the safety margin and duration of the violation, as well as the regulatory consequences.
+Actual and potential safety or security significance, including a discussion of the safety margin and duration of the violation, as well as the regulatory consequences.

 07.04 Enforcement